Forests of Uncertaint(r)ees: Using tree-based ensembles to estimate probability distributions of future conflict: Results and Evaluation

-Both $CRPS_i$ and $MIS_i$ for all-zero predictions and no observed violence are 0, while $IGN_i$ is a fixed constant.
-Assuming most zeroes are predicted correctly, the highly zero-inflated nature of our prediction task means the informative range for each score becomes very small, as only a tiny percentage of predictions actually impact the sum, while N remains constant.
-This means the scores are not independent of the underlying data for a given application.
-For illustration, CRPS and MIS scores are almost perfectly correlated with the number fatalities across the different years, while IGN scores are strongly correlated with the number of non-zero \emph{pgms} for most models and benchmarks (Table \ref{tab:table2}).
+The highly zero-inflated nature of our prediction task means only a tiny percentage of predictions actually impact the aggregate scores when the means across all relevant \emph{pgms} are calculated (\ref{eq:4}), as $N$ remains constant.
+Assuming most zeroes are predicted "correctly" with all-zero forecasts, the low individual scores (\ref{eq:5} - \ref{eq:7}) correspondingly result in very low mean scores, with the informative range for each score becoming very small.
+Illustrating this effect, mean CRPS and MIS scores are almost perfectly correlated with the number fatalities across the different years, while mean IGN scores are strongly correlated with the number of non-zero \emph{pgms} for most models and benchmarks (Table \ref{tab:table2}).